DSAW-2026-2/hw04-ux-tailwind-css-ninjasilver3692077/AI-LOG.md

 ## Tailwind Color Palette

-AI was used to suggest a Tailwind color palette for the landing page.

-The suggested palette was based mainly on neutral colors:

-- `neutral-100` - main light background
+AI first suggested a neutral palette because the Figma work is deliberately Lo-Fi.
+The final landing palette keeps neutral `slate` colors for readable body text and dark mode, but restores PlayReal's recognizable colors:

-- `neutral-200` - secondary light sections
+- `blue-50` - light page sections and soft surfaces
-- `neutral-300` - borders and wireframe-style elements
+- `blue-100` and `blue-200` - borders and supporting surfaces
+- `blue-600` and `blue-700` - navigation, primary buttons, links, and visual emphasis
-- `neutral-400` - stronger borders
+- `blue-800` and `blue-950` - darker borders and the main display heading
+- `emerald-50` and `emerald-700` - active challenge and positive progress states
-- `neutral-500` - secondary text
+- `amber-50` and `amber-700` - ranking-related status
-- `neutral-600` - body text
+- `slate-600` - readable body text
-- `neutral-700` - interactive elements
-- `neutral-800` - navigation and primary buttons
-- `neutral-900` - dark mode sections
-- `neutral-950` - dark mode main background
+- `slate-800`, `slate-900`, and `slate-950` - dark mode surfaces

 ## What I Changed

-The original PlayReal design from previous assignments used more visible blue and other colors.

-For HW04, I changed the suggested direction to a grayscale palette because the current Figma wireframes are Lo-Fi and use neutral gray tones.

-I also used darker neutral values for dark mode while keeping enough contrast between backgrounds, text, borders, and interactive elements.

-The final palette was selected to keep the Tailwind landing page visually consistent with the Figma wireframes.
+The Figma wireframes remain grayscale because they are intentionally Lo-Fi, as requested for the wireframe deliverable.
+The landing page has a different role: it communicates the visual identity of the PlayReal product.

+For that reason, I restored blue as the main brand color for navigation, actions, borders, and visual emphasis.
+I added green and amber only where they communicate meaningful states, such as an active challenge, streak, or ranking.
+The dark mode keeps slate surfaces so the blue actions remain clear and readable.

 ## Tailwind Implementation